OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/2._Node_initialization_and_startup/index.md

 and add it to the set of file descriptors it is polling on.
 Whenever the CAN driver's file descriptor reports an event, the application will call either `Node<>::spin()` or `Node<>::spinOnce()`.
-Also, the spin method must be invoked periodically; the recommended minimum period is 10 milliseconds.
+Also, the spin method must be invoked periodically; the recommended maximum period is 10 milliseconds.

 The difference between `Node<>::spin()` and `Node<>::spinOnce()` is as follows: